et9719/stepldn-v2/README.md

 ### Newsletter

--  On the home page there is a form that users can leave there email to sign up for a newsletter.
+-  On the home page there is a form that users can leave their email to sign up for a newsletter.

 <img src="media/readme_media/feature-newsletter.png" alt="Newsletter function">